 Rogers Behavioral Health

-If you’re struggling with your mental health and would like to seek treatment within the U.S., one option is to call Rogers Behavioral Health at 800-767-4411 to request a free, confidential screening.
+If you’re struggling with your mental health and would like to seek treatment within the U.S., one option is to call Rogers Behavioral Health at 800-767-4411.
 The screening will help determine what level of care at Rogers could be right for you.

 In order to maintain recovery, Rogers encourages you to be active in your recovery on a daily basis.
 By doing something for your recovery each day, you will be better prepared to address triggers, cravings and post-acute withdrawal symptoms as they arise.
 Some ways to help you be active in your recovery is through a few apps designed for your smartphone.
 Learn more here.

 Active Minds is a nonprofit organization supporting mental health awareness, education, research and advocacy for students and young adults ages 14 through 25.